dhis2/dhis2-releases/releases/2.41/README.md

 ```
 Notice if you want to run the query, Postgres needs to start with `-c track_commit_timestamp=on`

+### Sql Views and Custom Scripts
+Given the new database naming conventions, if you run **custom SQL scripts** or have created **SQL
+views**, you might need to adapt to the breaking changes previously described.

 ## Deprecations and Removals